Kairali Ayurvedic Group Opens Healing Centre at Nagpur

 About Kairali Ayurvedic Group

 Kairali Ayurvedic Group was established on solid ground of Ayurveda research.
 Since its inception in 1989, by Mr. K.V.
-Ramesh and Mrs Gita Ramesh, Kairali has built on the achievements of its forefathers, developing its product infrastructure to make a diverse range of Ayurvedic medicines available to global audience.
-The Group, spread across 9 countries with 35 treatment centres is also into Ayurvedic Medicines & Healing Centres.
-Its signature Ayurvedic health retreat The Ayurvedic Healing Village is one of the leading Ayurvedic health retreats in Asia, and among the best wellness retreat in the world.
+Ramesh and Mrs Gita Ramesh, Kairali has built on the achievements of its forefathers, developing its product infrastructure to make a diverse range of Ayurvedic medicines available to a multi-national audience.
+The Group, spread across 9 countries with 35 treatment centres is also into Ayurvedic Medicines & Healing Centers.
+Its signature Ayurvedic health retreat The Ayurvedic Healing Village is one of the leading Ayurvedic health retreats in Asia, and among the best wellness centers in the world.

-The Group is founded on authentic Ayurvedic medicine and philosophy, delivering high quality natural Ayurvedic therapies and has made a name for itself in the Ayurveda industry.
+The Group is founded on authentic Ayurvedic medicine and philosophy, delivering high quality natural Ayurvedic therapy and has made a name for itself in the Ayurveda industry.
 For further details please visit www.kairali.com

 Leave a Reply